bwsw/cloudstack-ui/README.md

 * VM expenses like resource utilization stats, traffic, IO stats a.k.a.
 Accounting Plugin
 * Applications a.k.a.
 Roller Plugin

-## Screenshots & Feature description
+## Screenshots & Features descriptions

 #### Login view